varya/sc-challenge/README.md

 It is defining which levels are to be used when building.
 A ``bem build`` command from [bem-tools](https://github.com/bem/bem-tools) compiles page technologies.
 Important that it picks up not only the declared block but also the ones which are mentioned in ``dependencies`` (look for ``*.deps.js`` files for blocks).

+## Advantages
+Speaking about advantages of usung BEM for this application I would like to say:

+#### Code reuse
+Every technology in BEM has its sort of inheritance.
+So, it is posible to reuse code from libraries tuning it for a particular project.

+#### Encapsulation
+The application is divided into independent parts (which are blocks).
+It makes possible to keep the code in order.

+The example of encapsulation is ``i-storage`` block.
+It provides an interface to set and get data.
+In this case it is ``window.localStorage``.
+But having this interface encapsulated into a detached block makes it possible to redefine this piece in the future without changing a bite in the functioning blocks.

+### Event delegation
+All the event are watched using the idea of delegation.
+DOM event handlers are for ``document`` object, and BEM events are delegated from an instance to its class.

+### Declarative approach
+Defining ##onSetMod## and ##onElemSetMod## properties makes it possible to describe a block reaction at setting a modifier to a block or its element.
+With this it is quite easy to make the block consistece.
+The advantage is well-designed application and less bugs.

+### Live (lazy) initialization
+Special methods are used to ensure that instance (block) JavaScript object occurs in the browser memory only when it is neeed.
+For example, when a user clicks a particular block element.